Lattice-Data/checkfiles/cdk/README.md

 # AWS Step Function Guide for Checkfiles

-This guide explains how to deploy and use the Checkfiles application using AWS Step Functions.
-This method is recommended for production environments and processing large numbers of files.
+This guide explains how to deploy and use the Checkfiles application utilizing AWS Step Functions.
+This method is recommended for processing files submitted to the Lattice data portal.

 ## Table of Contents
 - [What is AWS Step Functions?](#what-is-aws-step-functions)